awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior.md

 This section covers how AWS Elemental MediaTailor manipulates the manifest to include the URLs for ads\.

-AWS Elemental MediaTailor replaces or inserts ads, depending on how the origin server configures the ad breaks and on whether the content is VOD or live\.
+AWS Elemental MediaTailor replaces or inserts ads, depending on how the origin server configures the ad avails and on whether the content is VOD or live\.
 + With ad replacement, MediaTailor replaces content segments with ads\.
 + With ad insertion, MediaTailor inserts ad content where segments don’t exist\.